 An inventory system will allow better visibility over all of these functions.
 From purchasing, to selling and seeing the segregation of duties within each.

-Like the other systems we recommend and use, these are cloud-based, integrate nicely with other systems like Shopify, Amazon, and sync with accounting and fulfillment systems to pull data through each seamlessly.
+Like the other systems we recommend and use, these are cloud-based, integrate nicely with other systems like Shopify, Amazon, Faire, and synch with accounting and fulfillment systems to pull data through each seamlessly.
 For the business hosted by Shopify, shipping through ShipStation and accounting with Quickbooks, you’re all set - you’ll see sales orders, understand shipments and more.
 All in one spot and without entering the same data twice.

 Remember, no one gets an award for managing the most detailed, manually-inputted spreadsheet to track their inventory.
 Keep it as simple as possible.
 If you don't have proper control of your inventory - where it is, how much is on hand and how much you need, you’re not running your business very effectively and you have a 100% chance of having grumpy investors, when their investment isn’t tracked properly.
 It is relatively common for businesses to lose track of inventory between locations, because their system of tracking it isn’t dialed in.
 That doesn’t make it OK.
 Inventory is your biggest asset, so treat it as such.

-As we mentioned earlier, DEAR is cloud based and integrates well with EDI partners, CRM databases, etc. If you are using this system correctly and leveraging its data you can go from zero dollars to millions in revenue.
+As we mentioned earlier, DEAR/Cin7 Core is cloud based and integrates well with EDI partners, CRM databases, etc. If you are using this system correctly and leveraging its data you can go from zero dollars to millions in revenue.
 It is flexible and functional for all sizes of businesses, to say the least.

 So you're officially on board and you’ve signed up.
 Now what?
 Automation is inevitable with the efficiency of the system, but it won’t run itself.
 Now it is time to get your operations in order.
 The system is only good as its initial set up and data entry.
 This is where you will need to put an operations point of contact on the case.
 You will need to know what level of support is involved for your business.
 Some businesses may benefit from operations consultants like Siddhi or Rodeo CPG, others may do well with their own team members that can handle the data entry.
 This will depend (again) on the size and complexity of your business.